dvillacis/phd_thesis_code/README.md

 2. -v/--verbose: Print evolution of iterations of the bilevel solver
 3. -i/--init: Initial value for the parameter
 4. -ps/--patch_size: Patch size of the parameter
+5. -g/--gamma: Smoothing parameter for the TV norm

 ### Example
 ```bash